-This guide explains how to set file permissions, change ownership, and remove content using chmod
+This guide explains how to set file permissions, change ownership, and remove content using chmod, chown, and rm commands.

 β Set Permissions on All Directories Under a Folder